-Complaints and/or incidents are assigned this priority if the alleged noncompliance with the applicable ACHC Accreditation Standard, if substantiated, would not represent an IJ but would result in a determination of substantial noncompliance (i.e., at least one condition-level deficiency).
+Complaints and/or incidents are assigned this priority if the alleged noncompliance with the applicable ACHC Accreditation Standard, if substantiated, would not represent an IJ, but would result in a determination of substantial noncompliance (i.e., at least one condition-level deficiency).
 An on-site survey is initiated within 45 calendar days of receipt of the complaint.

-A formal written report is then prepared to reflect the findings listed above, and the report is submitted to ACHC within two business days of completion of the on-site review.
-Documentation is forwarded to and reviewed by the Clinical Compliance Department and Accreditation Review Committee, and the final report of the findings is sent to the organization within 10 business days of the completion of the on-site review.
+A formal written report is then prepared to reflect the above findings and submitted to ACHC within two business days of completion of the on-site review.
+Documentation is forwarded to and reviewed by the Clinical Compliance Department and Accreditation Review Committee and final report of findings is sent to the organization within 10 business days of completion of the on-site review.